Smirnov's fermionic observable away from criticality: Definition of the observable

-\begin{proof} Let $u$ be a site of the free arc and recall that the exploration path is the interface between the open cluster connected to the wired arc and the dual open cluster connected to the free arc.
-Since $u$ belongs to the free arc, $u$ is connected to the wired arc if and only if $e$ is on the exploration path, so that The edge $e$ being on the boundary, the exploration path cannot wind around it, so that the winding (denoted $W_1$) of the curve is deterministic (and easy to write in terms of that of the boundary itself).
-We deduce from this remark that
+\end{lemma} \begin{pf} Let $u$ be a site of the free arc and recall that the exploration path is the interface between the open cluster connected to the wired arc and the dual open cluster connected to the free arc.
+Since $u$ belongs to the free arc, $u$ is connected to the wired arc if and only if $e$ is on the exploration path, so that